-- Liability coverage: Can help pay for injuries and damage that you may cause another person.
+- Liability coverage: This can help pay for injuries and damage that you may cause another person.

-- Collision coverage: Can help pay for repairs to your RV, should you be involved in an accident.
+- Collision coverage: This can help pay for repairs to your RV should you be involved in an accident.

-- Comprehensive coverage: Can help pay for repairs to or replacement of your RV, should it be damaged or totaled by fire, severe weather, theft or vandalism.
+- Comprehensive coverage: This can help pay for repairs to or replacement of your RV, should it be damaged or totaled by fire, severe weather, theft, or vandalism.

-- Campsite and vacation coverage: Can help protect you when your RV is stationary at a park or campground.
+- Campsite and vacation coverage: This can help protect you when your RV is stationary at a park or campground.

 - Full-timers coverage: This policy option is suitable for those who use their RV as a full-time residence.
 It operates more like homeowners insurance rather than car insurance.